dnlbauer/django-signposting/README.md

 ### Automatic parsing of JSON-LD

+The library can automatically add signposts to web pages that already make metadata available via JSON-LD in HTML via `<script type="application/ld+json">` tags.
 To enable automatic parsing of JSON-LD, add the following middleware classes to your Django project's MIDDLEWARE setting in settings.py:

 ```python
 MIDDLEWARE = [